apiato/apiato/docs/_docs/components/providers.md

 - BroadcastServiceProvider
 - EventsServiceProvider

-Note: you should not modify those providers, instead you need to extend them from your containers providers.
+**VIP Note:** you should not touch those providers, instead you have to extend them from a containers providers in order to modify them.
 Example: the `app/Containers/Authentication/Providers/AuthProvider.php` is extending the `AuthServiceProvider` to modify it.

+Those providers are not auto registered by default, thus writing any code there will not be available, unless you extend them.
+Once extended the child Provider should be registered in its Container Main Provider, which makes it's parent available.

+This rule doesn't apply to the `RouteServiceProvider` since it's required by Apiato, this this Provider is registered by the `ApiatoProvider`.

 Check [How Service Providers are auto-loaded]({{ site.baseurl }}{% link _docs/miscellaneous/faq.md %}).